 If you are not already aware from the design post, Adii is a freelance designer and strategist from South Africa.
-His blog promotes his services, introduces himself and his thoughts on design.
+His blog promotes his services and introduces himself and his thoughts on design.

 The design, as you would hope and expect, looks great.
-I particularly like the way it stands out from the crowd, you would be hard pressed to find another blog like it.
-While being modern, light hearted and colourful, it is still professional so as not to put off potential corporate clients.
+I particularly like the way it stands out from the crowd, you would be hard-pressed to find another blog like it.
+While being modern, light-hearted and colorful, it is still professional so as not to put off potential corporate clients.

 His whole blog has a “young” feel.
 This will be an advantage on the design side but youth might not work so well when trying to promote the “strategy” side of his business.
 Perhaps a focus on just the design would be more effective?

 If I had one criticism it would be the site is very self-referential.
 Now I know it is his portfolio but Adii, remember that your visitors are selfish.
 They want to know what you can offer them.
-So where you say you specialise in creating pretty and usable websites that is good, it is about benefits, you just need to change it to being about your clients not about you.
+So where you say you specialize in creating pretty and usable websites that is good, it is about benefits, you just need to change it to be about your clients, not about you.
 What will customers get?
 Why is that important?
 What should I care about?

 SEO-wise Adii is doing well generating inbound links.
 One necessary tweak is to choose either WWW or non-WWW URL.
 You can do this by upgrading to the latest WP version or using No-WWW or Yes-WWW plugins.
 You will notice that the non-WWW version has PR 1 whereas the WWW version is PR 4.

 Page titles need flipping to put what the article is about first with the name of the blog last.
 The main homepage should feature blog design-related keywords as right now the phrases are not going to capture search leads.